PUMC-FWYY-Lab/AtrialMap/README.md

 # AtrialMap

-This is the code repository for the manuscript:
+This is the code repository for the manuscript

 For information on the methods and data files, please consult the manuscript methods section.